wiseman-timelord/Cpp-Vulkan-Agi/README.md

 5. Run "QwenAgent-Configurator.Bat" to setup the, model file and graphics mode/card and determine cpu types. other options to come.
 6. Run "QwenAgent-LaunchMain.Bat" to start the session.

+## Credits:
+- The producers of...Llama.cpp, Vulkan, Qwen-Agent Framework, Qwen2 series language models...make my project possible.

+## Notes:
+- Developed for and testing on, Matisse CPU with 64GB for 57B models and 8GB Artic Islands GPU for 7b models .